tauhidpatel/piano/README.md

 3. Make your changes and commit them with clear commit messages.
 4. Push your branch to your forked repository.
 5. Submit a pull request to the main repository, explaining the changes you've made and the purpose of your contribution.

-## License
-This project is licensed under the [MIT License](link-to-license).
-Feel free to use and modify the application as per the terms of the license.